 The fiscal year shall be January 1 through December 31 inclusive.
 The membership year for a member shall commence on the day that their application and dues are received.
 This date becomes their annual anniversary date.

 - The BOD shall determine the annual dues for members.
 The members shall be notified of any change in dues at least ninety days prior to the close of the fiscal year.

-- Annual dues are payable on or before 1 January of each year.
-If dues are not received within 30 days after the member’s anniversary date, the member shall be removed from the membership rolls.
+- Annual dues are payable on or before the member’s anniversary date of each year.
+If dues renewals are not received within 30 days after the member’s anniversary date, the member shall be removed from the membership rolls.